 Early Childhood Courts

-Using the National ZERO TO THREE organization’s Safe Babies Court Teams approach and the Miami Child Well-Being model, Florida’s Early Childhood Court (ECC) emerged in 2014 and is the primary initiative within the Dependency Court Improvement Program (DCIP).
+Using the National ZERO TO THREE organization’s Teams approach and the Miami Child Well-Being model, Florida’s Early Childhood Court (ECC) emerged in 2014 and is the primary initiative within the Dependency Court Improvement Program (DCIP).
 ECC addresses child welfare cases involving children under the age of three.
 It is a problem-solving court where legal, societal, and individual problems intersect.

 Healthy attachment and early brain development, from birth to age three, is crucial to a child's future social-emotional health, school-readiness, and life-long well-being.
 Infants and toddlers in the child welfare system are at extraordinarily high risk for developmental delays, non-optimal attachment relationships, trauma, and toxic stress that can affect their adjustment and well-being for years to come -- often, tragically, for a lifetime.
 ECC allows courts to take what is currently known about the appropriate services and practices for early brain development and make them available to the most vulnerable children.
 Click here for the Safe Babies Court Teams video.